-I first baked this dish with with Amber in December 1998, on sunny Saturday afternoon, while eating her home made guacamole.
-NO effort, amazing results.
+This recipe has a long history in our family.
+I first baked this dish with my daughter in December 1998, on sunny Saturday afternoon while eating her home made guacamole.
+For such little effort, the results are amazing.
 It became a dish that I took to many places, cooking it in various kitchens of various friends and family, a dessert easily whipped up yet looks so wonderfully complex and amazing.

 No one eats baked strawberries, right?
 Yet, they are so delicious.
-Try it immediately.
 I recommend 1 punnet of strawberries for every four to six people, depending on whether you want a lot of strawberries, or are happy to use it in a sauce like manner, drizzling it over whatever is on hand.
+It is especially good with the very best icecream.

 This recipe is perfect for the end of season strawberries that perhaps are not as perfect as the mid summer ones.